cmollet/sridentify/README.rst

 On most Linux systems ``pip install --user`` will install to ``$HOME/.local`` and place the executable script in ``$HOME/.local/bin``.
 You should add this to your ``$PATH`` if you want to run ``sridentify`` without having to specify the full location to the executable.
-On OSX and Windows ``pip install --user`` should install it to somewhere already in your ``$PATH``, but this may depend on how Python/pip was installed on those systems.
+On OS X and Windows ``pip install --user`` should install it to somewhere already in your ``$PATH``, but this may depend on how Python/pip was installed on those systems.

 Quickstart
 ----------